Bradley-Martin Ball: Decorations

 The smaller ballroom was set throughout with furniture of the Louis XV period, and the walls were hung with tapestry draperies.
 Roses were hurled en masse against the draperies and let remain where they landed.
 The side of the room, where the Hungarian band was placed, was concealed by long-stemmed roses and garlands were dropped from the center to each side and over the mirrors.
-The Hungarian Band, under the leadership of Carl Berlinger, played 12 concert selections, chosen by Mrs. Bradley-Martin, throughout the evening.
+The Hungarian Band, under the leadership of Carl Berlinger, played 12 concert selections, chosen by Mrs. Bradley Martin, throughout the evening.

 Upon entering the grand ballroom the guests faced a wall in which 15 mirrors were imbedded.
-The far side of the room, the musicians’ balcony, was concealed by pink roses, with garlands also hanging from above.
+The far side of the room, the musicians’ balcony, was concealed by pink roses, with garlands hanging from above.
 There were over 5,000 roses and 3,000 orchids in these various groupings.

-The café and the court were also decorated, with a desired homelike effect.
+The café and the court were decorated, with a desired homelike effect.
 125 tables were set up, each to accommodate six guests, with a centerpiece of Beauty roses.

 Music

 The danse d’honneur, arranged by Caroline Astor, opened the ball.
-The company was led by Cornelia Bradley-Martin, in the role of the Queen, escorted by John Jacob Astor as the King.
+The company was led by Cornelia Martin, in the role of the Queen, escorted by John Jacob Astor as the King.
 For this danse d’honneur, the orchestra played music composed by Beethoven.
 Following this, the orchestra started playing one of Chopin's polonaises announcing the approach of the wife of Edmund L. Baylies and her associates for the minuet.

 When they formed for the minuet the orchestra struck into Mozart's dance music out of Don Giovanni.
 The dance of the debutantes was next, and it was livelier than the others and the most difficult of all.
 The members of this set, organized by the wife of Frederic Bronson, danced a Hungarian Court quadrille, the Kormagyar, in music arranged by Allen Dodworth.
 This quadrille ended the exhibition dances.
 General dancing followed the three quadrilles until supper time.

 Entertainment and favors

 The cotillion commenced at three, and spectators found amusement as the gentlemen danced it with swords at their sides.
 Swords got tangled in gowns and laces, and courtiers tripped over them, to the delight of the spectators.
 Elisha Dyer, Jr. led the cotillion.

-Cornelia Bradley-Martin selected small silver figures and a staff as “favors” for each of the guests of the ball.
+Cornelia Martin selected small silver figures and a staff as “favors” for each of the guests of the ball.
 The "favors" were awarded by Elisha Dyer, Jr. as leader of the cotillion.